Ballybritt

-Ballybritt (Baile an Bhriotaigh) is a barony in County Offaly (formerly King's County), Republic of Ireland.
+Ballybritt (Baile an Bhriotaigh) is a barony in County Offaly (formerly King's County), Ireland.

 Etymology

 Ballybritt derives its name from Ballybritt Castle (near Roscrea) and the townland of Ballybritt (Irish Baile an Bhriotaigh, "settlement of the Welshman").

 Location

 Ballybritt is located in south County Offaly, west of the Slieve Bloom Mountains.

 History

 Ballybritt was included in the northern part of the territory of the Éile (Ely), and in early times was a crossroads for the ancient borders of the kingdoms of Mumu, Mide and Laigin.

 List of settlements

 Below is a list of settlements in Ballybritt: